Miriam Defensor Santiago: 2016 presidential campaign

 When she was in the Senate in September 2014, Defensor Santiago named Rodrigo Duterte, Gilbert Teodoro, and Grace Poe to be her potential running mates if she ran for president.
 She had lung cancer which developed in the years preceding the election.
 In October 2015, Defensor Santiago announced her intention to run in the 2016 Philippine presidential election after her cancer was deemed 'stable' and 'receded' by doctors from the United States.
 She eventually confirmed that Senator Bongbong Marcos would serve as her running mate for vice president.
 Her senatorial slate consisted of Jericho Petilla, Susan Ople, Francis Tolentino, Joel Villanueva, Dionisio Santiago, and Edu Manzano.
 An additional four people were also added in the slate, namely Ralph Recto, Martin Romualdez, Manny Pacquiao, and Isko Moreno.
 She held her proclamation rally at the Mariano Marcos State University in Batac on February 9.

-In an interview with ANC, Duterte said: 'If you want extraordinary competence and integrity, vote for Miriam [Defensor-Santiago]."
+In an interview with the ANC, Duterte said: 'If you want extraordinary competence and integrity, vote for Miriam [Defensor-Santiago]."
 Her campaign focused on the youth sector, making use of social media.
 She was a landslide winner in numerous polls conducted in various public and private universities and colleges in the country.
 Despite this, she lost in the elections, gaining fifth place out of six candidates with 1,424,520 votes.
 Marcos fared better, gaining second place out of six candidates with 13,803,966 votes.
 Despite her loss, she reacted positively, telling her followers to "cheer up".
 Defensor Santiago was subsequently called "the greatest president we never had", a title which had been associated with her prior to her presidential run.

 Death

-Defensor Santiago was placed in an Intensive care unit (ICU) on May 31 due to her cancer which developed the preceding years.
+Defensor Santiago was placed in an Intensive care unit (ICU) on May 31 due to her cancer which had developed in the preceding years.
 According to her husband, she was "bearing well with her trademark sense of humor."
 In September, her daughter-in-law said that she was still undergoing treatment for her cancer, but not at an ICU.

 President Rodrigo Duterte attends the wake of Defensor Santiago at the Cubao Cathedral on October 2, 2016.